FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Compute LFE

 Off by default, this option allows including the LFE position in the compute of the speaker alignment process.

-## Air absorption - Essential only

-Define the default behavior of air absorption for all the sources.
-See the source parameter section for more information about this property.

-## Drop log - Essential only

-Define the default behavior of drop log for all the sources.
-See the source parameter section for more information about this property.

-## Drop factor - Essential only

-Define the default behavior of drop factor for all the sources.
-See the source parameter section for more information about this property.

-## Coordinate mode - Essential only

-Define the coordinate mode of drop factor for all the sources.
-See the source parameter section for more information about this property.

 ## Signal Generator